mrcepid-rap/mrcepid-buildgrms/Readme.md

 + Remove the individual with the most relatedness pairs.
 + Repeat until no relatedness pairs are left

-3. White, European genetic ancestry
+3. Genetic ancestry

-Felix Day from the MRC-Epidemiology Unit provided me with a list of individuals with white, European ancestry.
+Felix Day from the MRC-Epidemiology Unit provided a method to identify individuals of European ancestry.
 This list is more inclusive than that provided by UK Biobank as part of [field 22006](https://biobank.ndph.ox.ac.uk/showcase/field.cgi?id=22006) on the UK Biobank data showcase.

-These files are then combined in various ways to make three exclusion files that are returned as part of this applet's
-outputs:

-1. EXCLUDEFOR_White_Euro_Relateds.txt – non-Euro, related individuals
-2. KEEPFOR_White_Euro.txt – white Euro genetic ancestry individuals
-3. EXCLUDEFOR_Relateds.txt - related individuals
+I have extended this method to also generate lists of South Asian and African genetic ancestry individuals.
+For each population two files are generated:

+1. A list of participants specific to that ancestry group, including related samples (`INCLUDEFOR_{POP}_Related.txt`)
+2. A list of participants specific to that ancestry group, not including related samples (`INCLUDEFOR_{POP}_Unrelated.txt`)

 ### 2. Perform Genotyping QC